bobjflong/stellar-haskell/readme.md

 ### Signing Requests

 It's not great to pass your secret to untrusted servers.
 The state of local signing with `ripple-lib` and `stellar-lib` is not amazing though - unfortunately the executable `rsign.js` is buggy, and changes frequently between versions.
 I have been using a local `stellard` instance to sign my requests, and this seems to work OK.
-Currently I have support for this for payments; and I'm working on adding support for other submission types.
+I run it in standalone (`-a`) mode which is much lighter on resources than running a full `stellard` instance.
+Currently I have support signing against a separate instance for payments; and I'm working on adding support for other submission types.

 ```haskell
 > import Web.Stellar.Signing